Culture of the United Kingdom: Museums and galleries

 The British Museum in London with its collection of more than seven million objects, is one of the largest and most comprehensive in the world, and sourced from every continent, illustrating and documenting the story of human culture from its beginning to the present.
 On display since 1802, the Rosetta Stone is the most viewed attraction.
 The Natural History Museum, London was established by Richard Owen (who coined the term "dinosaur") to display the national collection of dinosaur fossils and other biological and geological exhibits.
 The National Museums of Scotland bring together national collections in Scotland.
-Amgueddfa Cymru – National Museum Wales comprises eight museums in Wales.
+Amgueddfa Cymru – Museum Wales comprises eight museums in Wales.
 National Museums Northern Ireland has four museums in Northern Ireland including the Ulster Museum.

 The Titanic Belfast museum, a visitor attraction in the Titanic Quarter, east Belfast, Northern Ireland on the regenerated site of the shipyard where was built, was opened to the public in 2012.
 The architecture is a tribute to Titanic itself, with the external facades a nod to the enormous hull of the ocean liner.

 The first Madame Tussauds wax museum opened in London in 1835, and today displays waxworks of famous people from various fields, including royalty (Princess Diana), historical figures (Henry VIII), sport (David Beckham), music (Freddie Mercury), literature (Charles Dickens), politics (Winston Churchill), television (Gordon Ramsay), and cinema (Michael Caine) among others.

 The most senior art gallery is the National Gallery in Trafalgar Square, which houses a collection of over 2,300 paintings dating from the mid-13th century to 1900.
 The Tate galleries house the national collections of British and international modern art; they also host the famously controversial Turner Prize.
 The National Galleries of Scotland are the five national galleries of Scotland and two partner galleries.
 The National Museum of Art, Wales, opened in 2011.